-Would you say there is a typical day in the life of a Head of Secretariat?
+Would you say there’s a typical day in the life of a company secretary?

-What do you think are the most important skills that you need as a governance professional?
+What do you think are the most important skills that you need as a company secretary?

 To find out more about a career in governance, check out the events and programmes available on their employer profile.